opendevshop/devshop/devmaster/README.txt

 Commands
 --------
+DevShop contains a set of features that make Drupal site building within a version-controlled code workflow quick and easy.

 Currently you must create new platforms within a project in hostmaster.
 Once created, you can execute the following commands:

+1. Pull Code
+  $ drush @project_NAME provision-devshop-pull ENVIRONMENT

+  This task runs on the dev platform for this project.
+It runs git pull, and optionally runs new updates, reverts features, and clears caches.
+It is used to keep the dev server up to date on every commit via the devshop_pull module, and can be used as the deployment task.

+  - Git Pull the code for your site's platform.
+  - Then, all optionally:
+    - Run update.php.
+    - Revert all Features modules
+    - Clear caches

+2. Commit Features
+  $ drush @project_NAME provision-devshop-commit ENVIRONMENT --message="My Commit"

+  This task integrates with Features.module to make it very easy to commit your changes to your features.

+  - Calls drush features-update-all
+  - Commits the result, with a part automated and part customized commit message.
+  - (Optionally) pushes the commits.
+  - (Optionally) force-reverts after a commit.

+3. Sync Content
+  $ drush @project_NAME provision-devshop-sync SOURCE_ENVIRONMENT DESTINATION_ENVIRONMENT

+  This task makes it easy to syncronize the database and filesdown from other environments within the project.

+  WARNING: This will DESTROY the destination site's database!

+  This task:
+  - (optionally) Pulls code
+  - Drops the @destination database.
+  - Creates an SQL dump from @source.
+  - Copies the SQL dump to the local system (if @source is a remote).
+  - Imports the SQL dump into @destination database.
+  - (optionally) Runs update.php.
+  - (optionally) Runs features-revert-all.
+  - (optionally) Clears all caches.